 A brief journey brought us to a large building on the outskirts of Pripyat, here we were to have our lunch.
-We were scanned in an identical machine to that used at the 10km check-point, before joining the queue for a typical Ukrainian 4 course meal (I think).
-Alex chose to sit next to Jamie and I and we chatted throughout the meal.
+We were scanned in an identical machine to that used at the 10km checkpoint, before joining the queue for a typical Ukrainian 4-course meal (I think).
+Alex chose to sit next to Jamie and me and we chatted throughout the meal.
 I found the meal much improved on the two offerings we have so far had, quite tasty and filling.
 Our guide particularly liked the borsch and proceeded to tell us in great depth how to make the perfect borsch.

 The stunningly beautiful stained glass window in the restaurant by the lake, the elegant motif on the front of the theatre, the typically masculine and garish statue outside the administration building, the deserted dock on the lake with missing boats, surrounded by water that you daren’t dip your toes in.
 A gymnasium with no gymnasts, a lone piano set on a stage in a crumbling auditorium, a swimming pool with falling tiles and no water and the iconic scene of all, an empty rusting carousel, still swaying back and forth in the gentle breeze.

 I guess each of us was particularly touched by one or more of these locations but one that caught my soul was when I walked into an empty classroom, scattered desks and teaching paraphernalia took my breath away.
 They would be in their 40’s now.
 I am not sure I want to know.
 I took no photos here.